 Reduced environmental impact

 Demolishing a building and constructing a new one generates a lot of waste and carbon emissions, which contributes to climate change.
-On the other hand, architectural refurbishment is a much more sustainable option, as it makes use of existing materials and structures, which significantly reduces the ecological footprint.
+On the other hand, architectural rehabilitation is a much more sustainable option, as it takes advantage of existing materials and structures, which significantly reduces the ecological footprint.

 Less use of new materials